jeongsang-ryu/2026ifac-roboracer/en/rules.md

   13. _Other Sensors_:
     Other sensors (IMU, encoders, custom electronic speed controllers) are allowed.
 Indoor GPS sensors (e.g., Marvelmind) are **not allowed**.

-## 2.2 Track and Racing Environment
+## 2.2 Track & racing environment

-The competition will be held at Songdo Convensia in Incheon.
+The competition will take place at BEXCO in Busan.
 The characteristics of the environment where the track will be built are:
-- The track size is 20x10m.
-- The surface is carpeted material.

 <!-- 1.
 The surface is flat and reflective.
 Therefore, LiDAR beams may reflect from the ground and measure the surrounding area rather than the ground.
 Similarly, depth cameras have problems with proper ground detection.
 2. The room is surrounded by windows and “glass walls”.
 The windows will be covered by non-transparent material up to 50 cm from the ground to improve the perception.
 The room is bright, and the Sun can shine into it.